 - If your butt is sensitive, you could wind up with saddle sores

 - Bands around leg openings may irritate knee tendons

 - Not the most comfortable chamois padding on the market

 - Elastic leg bands could impair blood circulation

 - Sizing may be off, say shoppers returning these shorts.

-The least expensive pair of cycling shorts in this collection, you’re going to agree that this sponeed short is also the jazziest and trendiest item in this review.
-For starters, the color mixes make this short a standout in a field of black: racy colors sprawled across the company logo include red, green and blue.
+The least expensive pair of cycling shorts in this collection, you will agree that this Sponeed short is also the jazziest and trendiest item in this review.
+For starters, the color mixes make these shorts a standout in a field of black: racy colors sprawled across the company logo include red, green, and blue.

 The manufacturer advises caution when machine washing these shorts.
-Sponeed suggests limiting water temperature to under 100-degrees F and confining the shorts to a wash pocket.
-Alternately, hand wash them and don’t let bleach anywhere near these shorts.
+Sponeed suggests limiting water temperature to under 100 degrees F and confining the shorts to a wash pocket.
+Alternatively, hand wash them, and don’t let bleach near these shorts.

 Enjoy years of wear thanks to this garment’s high degree of four-way stretch and 6-panel anatomic design.
-Comfortable and featuring attention-getting sublimation printing, you may not run into gaggles of cyclists wearing this distinct short, but if you like standing out from the all-black crowd, these shorts guarantee it!
+Comfortable and featuring attention-getting sublimation printing, you may not run into gaggles of cyclists wearing this distinct short.
+Still, these shorts guarantee it if you like standing out from the all-black crowd!